stephenslab/count-clustering/README.md

 `project` folder hosts several sub-directories---we list their functionalities below:

-+ `project/src` hosts the RMD scripts as well as the HTML output files obtained by running the RMD scripts.
++ `project/src` hosts the RMD scripts as well as the HTML outputs from these files.

-+ `project/R` hosts the R scripts, mostly scripts that run specific analysis on data or derived data and outputs some other files that can be used later.
++ `project/R` hosts the R scripts, mostly scripts that run specific analysis on data or derived data.
+Also includes scripts generating figures for the paper.

 + `project/plots` hosts all the plots obtained by running the R and RMD scripts.